QuizMe.Install →

 Remember

-You read more than you remember.
-QuizMe turns the pages you already open into flashcards you'll actually review — and the ad slots you already ignore into twelve-second study breaks.
+QuizMe turns the pages you read into flashcards — and the ad slots you ignore into twelve-second reviews.

 Per card